varsha13152/tp/docs/DeveloperGuide.md

          <br>Contact does not have the booking tag Example 01 Oct 23 to 31 Oct 23!

       6. Test case: `untag 1 t/`<br>
          Expected: No visitor is untagged.
 Error details shown in the status message.
-Status bar remains the same.
          <br>Output: Tag cannot be empty!

       7. Test case: `untag 1 b/`<br>
          Expected: No visitor is untagged.
 Error details shown in the status message.
-Status bar remains the same.
          <br>Output: Booking tags should be of the format PROPERTY from/START_DATE to/END_DATE where START_DATE and END_DATE are in the format yyyy-MM-dd.
          <br>The START_DATE must be before END_DATE.
          <br>PROPERTY must have 1 to 170 characters.

       8. Test case: `untag 0` or `untag`<br>
          Expected: No visitor is untagged.
 Error details shown in the status message.
-Status bar remains the same.
          <br>Output: Invalid command format! ヾ( ･`⌓´･)ﾉﾞ
          <br>untag: Removes tag from the contact identified by the index number in the displayed person list.
          <br>Parameters: INDEX (must be a positive integer) t/TAG